top of page

 • Apostrophe (‘) Use to show possession.
 Examples: I posed with my mother's wedding portrait for some of my own pictures.
 My husband’s family traveled in for the big day.

 • Semi-colon (;) Use to connect two independent clauses and in place of a coordinating conjunction.
 They can also be used when writing out phrases in a list or series.
-Example: I spent the morning getting my hair curled; my face painted and powdered; and putting on my bridal outfit.
+Example: I spent the morning getting my hair curled; my makeup done; and putting on my bridal outfit.

 • Quotation marks (“abc”) Use to set apart conversation or titles of short works.
 Examples: Sweet Child O’ Mine by Guns N’ Roses was my daddy-daughter dance song.
 You Save Me by Kenny Chesney was the husband-wife dance song.